Doctor0Evil/HorrorPlace-Constellation-Contracts/docs/ai_authoring_guidelines_v1.md

 When the AI cannot safely generate a file:

 1. Emit an `ai_research_plan` explaining what is missing and what must be done.
-2. Ask the user to confirm parameters (e.g., theme, maximum intensity band, desired tier).
+2. Ask the user to confirm parameters (for example, theme, maximum intensity band, desired tier).
 3. Once the user provides the necessary information or approves the plan, proceed in a subsequent step to generate the actual `ai_file_envelope`.

 This approach replaces refusals with structured redirection, while still respecting safety and governance.